MayaFlux Technical Documentation

 });

-Grammar-Defined Pipelines
+Grammar-Defined Adaptive Pipelines

-// Adaptive pipeline based on input characteristics
+// Pipeline adapts based on runtime data characteristics

 auto adaptive = ComputationPipeline(grammar)